CRITICAL: Regular Website Updates

 Developers can’t protect you if you’re not installing the updates they’ve worked so hard on.

 If you think you could just clean up the mess if it happened to you, think about it this way.
 When the malware infection SoakSoak.ru wreaked havoc on WordPress sites in late 2014, Google blacklisted 11,000 infected domains nearly overnight.
 Putting your site at risk unnecessarily could get you banned from Google along with possibly infecting your site visitors.
 Basically, your site would be ruined.

-All you have to do is keep up with your updates.
-While it’s not foolproof, you’re limiting your risk of infection drastically.
+While it’s not foolproof, you’re limiting your risk of infection drastically by keeping your site updated.
 It’s a small task in comparison to having to rebuild your entire reputation with search engines and your visitors.